Odd Hassel: Work

 Hassel originally focused on inorganic chemistry, but beginning in 1930 his work concentrated on problems connected with molecular structure, particularly the structure of cyclohexane and its derivatives.
 He introduced the Norwegian scientific community to the concepts of the electric dipole moments and electron diffraction.
 The work for which he is best known established the three-dimensionality of molecular geometry.
 He focused his research on ring-shaped carbon molecules, which he suspected filled three dimensions instead of two, the common belief of the time.
 By using the number of bonds between the carbon and hydrogen atoms, Hassel demonstrated the impossibility of the molecules existing on only one plane.
 This discovery led to him being awarded the Nobel Prize in Chemistry for 1969.

 Honors

 Hassel was awarded the Nobel Prize in Chemistry in 1969, shared with English chemist Derek Barton.

 He received the Guldberg-Waage Medal (Guldberg-Waage Medal) from the Norwegian Chemical Society and the Gunnerus Medal from the Royal Norwegian Society of Science and Letters, both in 1964.

-Hassel held honorary degrees from the University of Copenhagen (1950) and University of Stockholm (1960).
+Hassel held honorary degrees from the University of Copenhagen (1950) and Stockholm University (1960).
 An annual lecture named in his honor is given at the University of Oslo.